 Wearing the Lockdown 2, it’s apparent that great attention to detail was dispensed in their construction.
 There is enough room in the ankle collar to make braces feel relatively comfortable, so in case you sprain your ankle during a tennis match, wearing braces would not be a challenge with these shoes.

-4. KEEN Men’s Target II Hiking Boots
+4. KEEN Men’s Target II Hiking Boots For Ankle Support

 The spectacular new Target 2 boots are a sports engineering marvel, and KEEN has certainly outdone itself producing one of the most durable shoes you will ever wear.